yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters.md

 showAsideToc: true
 ---

-Standard clusters support multi-node and highly available deployments and are suitable for production deployments.
+Dedicated clusters support multi-node and highly available deployments and are suitable for production deployments.

 {{< youtube id="qYMcNzWotkI" title="Deploy a fault tolerant cluster in YugabyteDB Managed" >}}

 ## Features

-Standard clusters include the following features:
+Dedicated clusters include the following features:

 - No limit on cluster size - choose any cluster size based on your use case.
 - Multi node [replication factor](../../../architecture/docdb-replication/replication/) (RF) of 3 clusters with availability zone and node level fault tolerance.
 To deploy multi-region clusters, contact {{<support-cloud>}}.